63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/README.md

    1. Implement a copy of Example components for the Games API (using CachedData)
    2. Implement a basic service with a direct call to an endpoint with no caching (8 Ball)
    3. Implement a service using Data Access Object with an api key behind caching (Weather)
-   4. Implement a service with a call to a DynamoDb table
+   4. Implement a service with a write and call to a DynamoDb table
    4. Static, Sample, and Test data
    5. Create a Controller and View utilizing the four data services